homo-digitalis/chat-server/README.md

     // choose a port number that fits you const chatServerPort: number = 3000

-    // Instead of using the integrated "DefaultChatManager" you can use your own const chatManager: IChatManager = new DefaultChatManager()
+    // Instead of using the "DefaultChatManager" you can use your own const chatManager: IChatManager = new DefaultChatManager()
     const chatServer: ChatServer = new ChatServer(chatManager)